Steve Harvey Calls Golden State Warriors ‘Gorillas’ Which Reveals Disney Double Standard, Clay Travis Claims

 According to Fox Sports Radio host and blogger Clay Travis, a longtime critic of ESPN management, the self-named Worldwide Leader in Sports deleted the above-referenced remarks from clips shared on social media but the sequence has been captured on YouTube (see the video embedded below).

-Considering how Disney immediately fired the eccentric Roseanne Barr and cancelled her sitcom for a racist tweet, as well as how ESPN summarily parted ways with tennis commentator Doug Adler after a similar social media outcry, Clay Travis claims that a corporate double standard is in play.
+Considering how Disney immediately fired the eccentric Roseanne Barr and canceled her sitcom for a racist tweet, as well as how ESPN summarily parted ways with tennis commentator Doug Adler after a similar social media outcry, Clay Travis claims that a corporate double standard is in play.

 Adler is suing ESPN for wrongful firing after he was let go during the Australian Open last year, the Associated Press reported in February 2017.